 This fund manager is a financial professional who manages the pooled investment.

-A mutual fund helps the investors to have exposure to various instruments.
+A mutual fund helps investors to have exposure to various instruments.
 Since a mutual fund has units of various instruments, an investor investing would get proportionate units of all these instruments.
 Example: A mutual fund may consist of a stock, a bond, a debt instrument, etc. Now an investor putting up some money in it would get certain units of each of them.

 Types Of Mutual Funds

 There are broadly three types of mutual funds operating in India — Equity funds, debt funds, and balanced mutual funds.
-They are categorised on the basis of their asset allocation.
+They are categorized on the basis of their asset allocation.
 Let’s understand each of them.

 Equity Mutual Funds

-Although the returns of equity funds do depend on a variety of factors like economic situation, global sentiment, etc, it provides the highest returns among all types of mutual funds.
+Although the returns of equity funds do depend on a variety of factors like economic situation, global sentiment, etc., it provides the highest returns among all types of mutual funds.
 Some examples of equity mutual funds are listed below: